xwp/block-scaffolding-wp/readme.md

 - `npm run lint:php` to lint PHP files with [phpcs]().

-- `npm run test:php -- --no-coverage` to tun PHPUnit tests, with the optional `--no-coverage` flag to avoid generating the Clover test coverage report.
+- `npm run test:php -- --no-coverage` to run PHPUnit tests, with the optional `--no-coverage` flag to avoid generating the Clover test coverage report.